rkk416/Community-Resource-Finder/README.md

-# Community Feedback Collector
+# Community Resource Finder
-A simple tool for collecting and aggregating feedback from community members on various topics, such as feature suggestions, bug reports, or general opinions.
-Collect valuable insights from users through an intuitive interface, and generate actionable data to inform product decisions or enhance overall user experience.
+A comprehensive directory for discovering local resources, services, and organizations that can help addressvarious community needs.
+Search, filter, and access information on topics such as food banks, mental healthservices, youth programs, and more.
+Bookmark your favorite resources and share your own discoveries with others.